✓ You are the only person who can sign in to your account.

 - How does 2FA for deposits & withdrawals work? (optional; needs GSL*)

 - How does 2FA for trading work? (optional; needs GSL*)

 - What is a Master Key? (used to remove the GSL)

-Enable the GSL after you've finished setting up all your desired 2FAs and Master Key.
+Enable the GSL after you have finished setting up all your desired 2FAs and Master Key.
 Only sign-in 2FA does not require the GSL in order to be effective.

 To learn more about the 2FA methods and how to set them up, see these specialized guides:

 |Hardware Security Key||Phone or computer||Most secure||Hardware Security Key setup instructions|

 |Authenticator app||Phone or computer||Moderately secure||Authenticator app setup instructions|

 |Static password*||Phone or computer||Least secure